Two months ago, American golfer Bryson DeChambeau, shocked golf fans everywhere stating he was going to outdrive the course at the 2020 U.S. Open.

 Instead, start by taking a look at the chart below.

 Depending on your sex, your age, and your handicap, you can find averages on the internet for how far golfers similar to you are hitting it.
-The below chart shows the averages for short, medium, and long hitters for both male and female golfers.
+The below chart shows the average distance for short, medium, and long hitters for both male and female golfers.

 One thing to note is that this is absolutely not a definitive source of how far you should be hitting each shot, it’s purely a guide you can use to give yourself an idea of what yardages you should be looking at.